Ivan Mazepa: Decisive battle

 The Swedish and Russian armies spent the first half of 1709 maneuvering for advantage in the anticipated great battle, and trying to secure the support of the local populace.
 Finally in June the Battle of Poltava took place.
 It was won by Russia and Peter the Great, putting an end to Mazepa's hopes of transferring Ukraine into the control of Sweden, which in a treaty had promised independence to Ukraine.
-Mazepa fled with Charles XII to the Turkish fortress of Bendery, where Mazepa soon died.
+The hetman fled with Charles XII to the fortress of Bender (Tighina), in the Ottoman Empire's vassal Moldavia, where Mazepa soon died at the age of 70.

-Mazepa was buried in Galați (now Romania), but his tomb was disturbed several times and eventually lost as a result of the Sfântul Gheorghe (St. George) Church demolition in 1962.
+Mazepa was initially interred in the village of Varnița, and later reburied in Galați (now Romania), but his tomb was disturbed several times and eventually lost as a result of the Sfântul Gheorghe (St. George) Church demolition in 1962.

 Title and style

-As Hetman of the Zaporozhian Host, Mazepa's style was as follows: